Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/conclusion_part_2.md

 {: style="font-size: medium;"}

 ### Slow Modes

+The oscillations of a protein's atoms can be summarized by using a combination of functions explaining them, or **modes**.
+The paradigm resulting from the insight of breaking down oscillations into a comparatively small number of modes that summarize them is called **normal mode analysis (NMA)** and powers the elastic model that ProDy implements.

 A benefit from decomposing the protein fluctuation into individual normal modes is that we are able to observe the characteristics of slow modes separately, i.e. which residues does it affect and to what degree, or **slow mode shape**.
 This is typically done by visualizing the modes as 2D plots where the x-axis is the residue sequence and the y-axis is the inverse eigenvalues of the Kirchhoff matrix.
 Peaks in the plot indicate which region of residues the mode describes, with higher peaks representing greater magnitude of motions.
 It is also common to observe the plot of the average of multiple modes to see the collective contribution of the modes.
 Below is an example of slow mode shape using human hemoglobin.